Applies to: Exchange Online, Exchange Online Protection

 Journaling can help your organization respond to legal, regulatory, and organizational compliance requirements by recording inbound and outbound email communications.
-When planning for messaging retention and compliance, it's important to understand journaling, how it fits in your organization's compliance policies, and how Microsoft Exchange Server 2013 helps you secure journaled messages.
+When planning for messaging retention and compliance, it's important to understand journaling, how it fits in your organization's compliance policies, and how Exchange Online helps you secure journaled messages.

 First, it’s important to understand the difference between journaling and archiving:

 Journaling is the ability to record all communications, including email communications, in an organization for use in the organization's email retention or archival strategy.
 To meet an increasing number of regulatory and compliance requirements, many organizations must maintain records of communications that occur when employees perform daily business tasks.

 Archiving refers to backing up the data, removing it from its native environment, and storing it elsewhere, therefore reducing the strain of data storage.
 You can use Exchange journaling as a tool in your email retention or archival strategy.

 Although journaling may not be required by a specific regulation, compliance may be achieved through journaling under certain regulations.
 For example, corporate officers in some financial sectors may be held liable for the claims made by their employees to their customers.
 To verify that the claims are accurate, a corporate officer may set up a system where managers review some part of employee-to-client communications regularly.
 Every quarter, the managers verify compliance and approve their employees' conduct.
 After all managers report approval to the corporate officer, the corporate officer reports compliance, on behalf of the company, to the regulating body.
 In this example, email messages might be one type of the employee-to-client communications that managers must review; therefore, journaling can be used to collect all email messages sent by client-facing employees.
 Other client communication mechanisms may include faxes and telephone conversations, which may also be subject to regulation.
 The ability to journal all classes of data in an enterprise is a valuable functionality of the IT architecture.